Last Updated: June 16th, 2026

 - Homes that need work can still sell, but buyers will compare options more, and pricing matters more than ever.

-What it means: It’s a “balanced” market.
-Sellers can still do well, but the homes that win are priced right and presented well—or sold as-is for cash when speed is the priority. still sell.
-Homes that need repairs can still sell for cash, as-is—no fixing, no cleaning, and no showings needed.
+What it means: It is a balanced market.
+Sellers can still do well, but the homes that win are priced right and presented well — or sold as-is for cash when speed is the priority.
+Homes that need repairs can still sell for cash, as-is, with no fixing, no cleaning, and no showings needed.

 If mortgage rates fall faster than expected: